eslint/eslint/docs/rules/yoda.md

 }
 ```

-This is called a Yoda condition because it reads as, "red is the color", similar to the way the Star Wars character Yoda speaks.
+This is called a Yoda condition because it reads as, "red the color is", similar to the way the Star Wars character Yoda speaks.
 Compare to the other way of arranging the operands:

 ```js
 if (color === "red") {